section-engineering-education/engineering-education/content/articles/model-explanation-with-dalex/index.md

 Dalex will show us how each column contributed to the model's final results.
 Then, we will select the input variables and the target variable from the dataset.

 #### Selecting the input and target variables
-The input variables are all the columns that train the model.
-The model will learn from these variables to solve the classification problem.
+The input variables are all the columns that train the model from which it learns to solve the classification problem.

 The target variable is the model's output.
 It is what the model wants to predict.
 For example, our model will determine if a customer will join a monthly saving plan or not.